neumann-mlucas/StringArt.jl/README.md

 - Create all possible lines connecting P to the other pins in the circle.
 - Calculate the error between each lines and the source image.
 - Find the line (L) that gives the minimum error.
-- Update the output image (add L) and the source image (subtract L).
+- Update the output image adding L, and the source image subtracting L.
-- Set the pin to be the other pin of L.
+- Set the pin to be opposite point in the line L.

 **Line Generating Function:**
 One-pixel-width lines (or any square/stair-like lines) do not yield good results.
 Experimentation with different line functions is essential here.
 I ended up choosing to apply the Gaussian Blur Kernel to the line.
 It's simple, and it works (also, it eliminates the need to fine-tune other parameters).